AriaTofighi/COMP-2800-Team-BBY-38-VTD/README.md

 [Developer Set Up](#developer-set-up)

 ## App Organization
+Game scripts are in the src folder, where most of the game is running.
 All game assets, such as graphics, sprites, and audio are placed in the assets folder.
-Game scripts are in the src folder, where most of the game is running.
 The styling is in the style folder.
+- /src
+  - /game_objects
+  - /round_configs
+  - /scenes
+  - leaderboard.js
+  - login.js
+  - main.js
+- /assets
+  - /about
+  - /audio
+  - /buttons
+  - /ingame
+  - /logo
+  - /menu
+  - /menu2
+  - /pauseMenu
+- /style
+  - about.css
+  - index.css
+  - leaderboard.css
+  - login.css

-<b>Note</b>: When adding new assets make sure you load them in LoadScene.js.
+*Note: When adding new assets make sure you load them in LoadScene.js.*

 ## Languages
 - HTML